Hanabi CapitalHanabi Capital presents...

 Your thinking should be thorough and so it's fine if it's very long.

 • Code agents execute in headless mode on a 32 vCPU, 64 GiB memory EC2 instance with a 2 hour timeout.
 Latency is the runtime of the command which invokes the code agent.
+Cost is from API pricing.

 • Accuracy (whether the task is resolved), latency, and cost is averaged across instances in visualizations.
 One pass was made on each instance.